Edgeberry/Edgeberry-Device-Hub/README.md

 **Web Dashboard**: A modern, responsive interface to manage your entire device fleet from any browser.
 Monitor device status, view telemetry data, and control devices remotely.

 **Secure Device Onboarding**: Automatically provision new devices with certificates and secure connections.
 Simply add device UUIDs to the whitelist and devices connect automatically.
+Certificate permissions are automatically managed for optimal security.

 **Real-time Monitoring**: See device status, telemetry data, and system health in real-time.
 Get instant notifications when devices go online or offline.